mikedelgaudio/tipsy/README.md

 - [ ] Ability to share a link for 1 week
 - [ ] Determine why some state functions required `undefined` as type safe
 - [ ] Ensure multiple calls to save state subscriber is not taking too many calls
-- [ ] Move dialog layouts to different shared components folder
-- [ ] Update/Fix SEO
 - [ ] Investigate how to reduce calls in `math.ts`; this may involve redesigning the store to search by key.
-- [ ] When resetting an app always generate a new uuidv4() to ensure error classes reset.

 ## Docker build